Howard318/Bike-Share-Data-Analysis/README.md

 Create Table `BikeData_Combine_Tablaeu`
 Like `2023 04 - bike data`;
 ```
-Insterting all 12 months of data into the table for consolidate.
+Inserting all 12 months of data into the table for consolidation.
 ```sql
 INSERT `BikeData_Combine_Tablaeu`
 SELECT *